-As I have mentioned earlier, even though there is some research that suggests that writing gives your memory some boost, this fact loses its importance once we factor in how much output we can produce with writing compared with speaking.
+As I have mentioned earlier, even though some research suggests that writing gives your memory some boost, this fact loses its importance once we factor in how much output we can produce with writing compared with speaking.

-Here are results of one of the studies which took this seemingly irrelevant fact into consideration
+Here are the results of one of the studies which considered this seemingly irrelevant fact.

 The written group produced almost 75% less language than the spoken group did in the time available.
 This complements previous research discussed in section 3.6 which found more opportunities for language learning in the spoken mode compared to the written mode (e.g., Brown, Sagers, & Laporte, 1999).

-Even though I am a big proponent of learning a language via speaking there is just one small hiccup.
-If you want to chat with foreigners, your command of your target language should already be good.
+Even though I am a big proponent of learning a language via speaking, there is just one small hiccup.
+If you want to chat with foreigners, the command of your target language should already be good.